Why are rail fares going up again?

 That's 1% above inflation - and will apply to all regulated fares, including season tickets.

-That is unless George Osborne decides to protect passengers by limiting fare rises to no more than inflation - as he did for 2014.

-The actual pounds and pence price hikes won't be revealed until Christmas time.
+The actual pounds and pence price hikes won't be revealed for a while yet, but why the seemingly inexorable rise?

 Why do some fares go up by more than the average that is regulated by the government?

-Rail companies are allowed a little wiggle room, called "flex", which currently lets them put some fares up by as much as RPI plus 2%, as long as it is balanced out with smaller rises, or even cuts elsewhere.
+Rail companies are allowed a little wiggle room, called "flex", which currently lets them put some fares up by as much as RPI plus 6%, as long as it's balanced out with smaller rises, or even cuts elsewhere.
 So you may be facing an even bigger hike than the average rise announced.

+Oh, and the government has promised a similar RPI plus 1% rise in 2015.
+We've actually had inflation-busting fare rises every year since 2004.
+It all raises a few questions, doesn't it?

 Why are fares going up regardless of the service you're getting?